alexanderN026/restful-employee-management/README.md

 ***

-To install and start the Restful Employee Management server, you have to enter the following commands into the terminal of Visual Studio Code in this directory
+To install and start the RESTful Employee Management server, you have to enter the following commands into the terminal of Visual Studio Code in this directory

 * `npm install`
 * `npm run start`